 I’m sure you know the feeling–sometimes you reach a moment in a game where you feel that you don’t know what to do next.
 If you can solve this one issue then you will already be a stronger chess player.

 Which brings us to the first problem…

-Calculation is too difficult for many chess-players since they try to calculate variations which shouldn’t have priority.
-Trying to calculate everything just tires your brain and you end up making moves that you haven’t calculated properly in any case!
+Calculation is too difficult for many chess players because they try to calculate variations that aren’t necessary to calculate.
+Trying to calculate everything tires your brain and in the end you, sometimes, make a move that you haven’t calculated properly in any case!

-Did you know…?
 Even top computer programs do not calculate all the moves in a position!
-Complicated algorithms “advise” the computer as to which moves should be calculated and which not.
+Complicated algorithms “advise” the computer as to which moves should be calculated.
 In the programming-world this technique is referred to as “pruning”.
-This “pruning” is partly the reason why one strong engine could possibly make a move the other engine didn’t even consider as an option!
+This “pruning” is partly the reason why strong chess engines can sometimes disagree on the preferred move in the position!

 Which moves should you calculate then?

 Focus on calculating all the checks, threats and captures.
 In other words, all the forcing moves.
 You will find that calculating only the forced moves is already hard enough!

 To help you calculate more efficiently, I developed the TRC Calculation Method.
 The TRC calculation method is a 3-stage process that helps you consider all the relevant aspects of calculation in every position.

 Here’s of my 3 products that I recommend for improving your tactical, visualization and calculation abilities: